-If you need another vehicle but your current one has negative equity, you may be able to roll it over onto your next auto loan.
-But just how much negative equity can you roll over, and how much should you?
+There is no set amount of negative equity that can be rolled into your next car loan.
+If you need another vehicle but your current one is worth less than you currently owe your lender, you may be able to roll the negative equity onto your next auto loan.
+But should you?
 Here’s some guidance.

 Rolling Over Your Vehicle’s Negative Equity